Bacon Wrapped Pork Chops

 How to cook bacon wrapped pork chops

-- Rub a seasoning mixture of chili powder, brown sugar free sweetener, salt, paprika, black pepper, cayenne pepper, and garlic powder over each pork chop.
+- Season with a mixture of chili powder, brown sugar substitute, salt, paprika, black pepper, cayenne, and garlic powder.
+I press the rub right into the bacon so it sticks.

-- Bake the bacon wrapped chops at 400 degrees F for 15-18 minutes until they reach an internal temperature of 140 degrees F.
+- Bake at 400 degrees F on a wire rack for 15-18 minutes until a meat thermometer reads 140 degrees F.

 Ingredients